bbauska/UofM-AdvStyling/readme.md

 write the code right on your machine, you will need to know how to link the code.
 Don&apos;t worry, I do cover that in class.

-<p id="cha-02">a-02.
-Here is a link to a collection of code for each week of the course:</p>
+<h2 id="cha-02">a-02.
+Here is a link to a collection of code for each week of the course:</h2>

 <h4>Week One: <http://codepen.io/collection/nmyRWM/></h4>